zeyneptekiin/user-auth-case/README.md

 - **React Hook Form**: Implemented for managing forms, providing efficient validation, state management, and reducing unnecessary re-renders.

+- **Zustand**: A lightweight state management library used to manage global state for authentication, such as storing user credentials (email, password, username) and handling authentication-related logic (e.g., login, logout).

 ### Custom Components

 - **Navbar**: A custom navigation bar component for consistent header navigation across the application.